3mdeb/96boards-docs-wiki/Dragonboard-410c-OpenEmbedded-and-Yocto.md

 # Build a sample Wayland/Weston image

-OpenEmbedded comes with a basic Wayland/Weston image, but it has a few issues, and it is for now recommended to use the sample image included in the Qualcomm BSP layer:
+OpenEmbedded comes with a basic Wayland/Weston image, but it has a few issues, and it is for now recommended to use the sample image included in the Qualcomm layer:

     bitbake weston-image